shin-kado/My-Robinhood-Airdrop-Project/README.md

 # My Robinhood Chain Testnet Development Project
-# Robinhood Chain Testnet 開発プロジェクト
+# My Robinhood Chain Testnet 開発プロジェクト

 This repository documents my journey and technical achievements as an individual developer on the Robinhood Chain Testnet.
 I have successfully deployed 10 different types of smart contracts and created a comprehensive guide for the developer community.